What I do for WORK:

 would have been fired, arrested or both.

-the fortune to have had a great career.
-Each day was different and I would like
+had the fortune to have had a great career.
+Each day was different and I would

 assignments was my duty as a "Crisis Negotiator".
 At the time of my

-career with the Police Department I always did other work on the side.
-I worked
+my career with the Police Department I always did other work on the side.
+I

 Since